Eschatologue/CM_wiki/docs/spells/5th-level.md

 **Components:** V, M (a broken bone and a square of black silk)
 **Duration:** Instantaneous

 You send ribbons of negative energy at one creature you can see within range.
-Unless the target is undead, it must make a Constitution Saving Throw, taking 5d12 necrotic damage on a failed save, or half as much damage on a successful one.
+Unless the target is undead, it must make a Constitution :d20-save: **Saving Throw**, taking 5d12 necrotic damage on a failed save, or half as much damage on a successful one.
 A target killed by this damage rises up as a **zombie** at the start of your next turn.
 The zombie pursues whatever creature it can see that is closest to it.
 Statistics for the **zombie** are in the Monster Manual.

-If you target an undead with this spell, the target doesn't make a Saving Throw.
+If you target an undead with this spell, the target doesn't make a :d20-save: **Saving Throw**.
 Instead, roll 5d12.
 The target gains half the total as temporary Hit Points.

 ### Passwall
 *5th-level Transmutation*